3.29. Unsafe

 Lambdas or generators require unsafe sections for the implicit capture by move or by reference:

-var a : array<int>
+var values : array<int>

 unsafe {